solana-mobile/mobile-wallet-adapter/spec/spec.md

 - `identity`: a JSON object, containing:
   - `uri`: (optional) a URI representing the web address associated with the dapp endpoint making this authorization request.
 If present, it must be an absolute, hierarchical URI.
-  - `icon`: (optional) a relative path (from `uri`) to an image asset file of an icon identifying the dapp endpoint making this authorization request
+  - `icon`: (optional) either a data URI containing a base64-encoded SVG, WebP, PNG, or GIF image or a relative path (from `uri`) to an image asset file of an icon identifying the dapp endpoint making this authorization request
   - `name`: (optional) the display name for this dapp endpoint
 - `chain`: (optional) if set, the [chain identifier](#chain-identifiers) for the chain with which the dapp endpoint intends to interact; supported values include `solana:mainnet`, `solana:testnet`, `solana:devnet`, `mainnet-beta`, `testnet`, `devnet`.
 If not set, defaults to `solana:mainnet`.
 - `auth_token`: (optional) an opaque string previously returned by a call to [`authorize`](#authorize), or [`clone_authorization`](#clone_authorization).
 When present, the wallet endpoint should attempt to reauthorize the dapp endpoint silently without prompting the user.